Happy July! It’s Pride in San Diego, CA!

 When I spoke with the folks at the synagogue yesterday, I learned that they have 100 guests registered and only space for about 150 people!
 When I went a few years ago, it was super yummy but not quite that crowded with people.
 I can’t wait to see what it’s like this year.

 If Pride reminds you that you need some extra support or a sounding board, please give us a call at 619-403-5578.
-If you hate phone calls, please text us at 619-403-5578 or send us an email message to office@wavespsych.com.
-If you want to learn more about the Waves Psych team, please check out our website at https://www.wavespsych.com
+If you hate phone calls, please text Waves Psych at 619-403-5578 or send us an email message to office@wavespsych.com.
+If you want to learn more about the Waves Psych team, sign up for an appointment.
+You can get in touch with a member of our team and find the next steps toward the support you deserve.

 We at Waves are happy to support Californians with LGBTQI+ centered therapy services.
 We listen closely and we don’t shy away from the tough topics.
 We are kink and polyamory - affirming.
-We have appointments and can’t wait to fill them with people interested in making their lives better - however that looks like for each person.
+We have appointments and can’t wait to fill them with people interested in making their lives better, however that looks like for each person.
 We provide individualized care as each person has different needs.
-We have LGBTQI+ - centered mental health care and provide EMDR, talk therapy, and somatic therapy (Phoenix Rising Yoga Therapy).
+We have LGBTQI+ - centered mental health care and provide EMDR, Yoga Therapy, Couples and Chosen Family Therapy, Therapy for ADHD, Therapy for Students, Transgender Support, talk therapy, and somatic therapy (Phoenix Rising Yoga Therapy).
 We work with people 11 years old and up and love our work.
-If you want to feel better today, please schedule a 15 minute free consultation with us.
+If you want to feel better today, please schedule a 15-minute free consultation with us.

 Happy Pride however you celebrate it!
 Waves, A Psych Co and its psychologists are so happy to be able to be a part of San Diego and the worldwide LGBTQi+ community!